The Local Currency in Turkey

+How do local currencies Work?
 Local currencies only work in the community.
-The basic purpose of their usage to encourage local product promotion and their purchase.
+The basic purpose of their usage is to encourage local product promotion and their purchase.
 Local currency promotes spending within a community.

-The local currency in Turkey is Lira, which is the official currency of a country.
-Turkish Lira is accepted currency although Euros is also accepted in some part.
-You can get local currency from banks and exchange offices, known as DOVIZ in Turkish.
+What is the local currency in Turkey?
+The local currency in Turkey is the Turkish lira, which is the official currency of the country.
+The Turkish lira is an accepted currency, although Euros is also accepted in some part.
+You can get local currency from banks and exchange offices, known as; “DOVIZ” in Turkish.